 Ask yourself these questions:

-- Do we store or process sensitive data?
+- Do we store or process personal or sensitive data (e.g., customer details, payment information)?

-- Have we experienced security incidents in the past?
+- Have we experienced data breaches or security incidents in the past?

 If the answer is “yes” to any of these, ISO 27001 could be a strategic investment for your business.